 - What’s the deadline for mailing in a ballot?

-New Virginia law says that in order to count, your ballot must be postmarked by Election Day, and it must arrive at the registrar’s office by noon on the Friday after the election.
 That’s good!
 It means more votes will get counted!
 Thank your Democratic legislators in the General Assembly for that one.
 Every mail-in ballot that the registrars have received by election night will be counted on election night.
 (The rest will get counted as they come in, up until the deadline.)
 Mail back your ballot ASAP after you get it.

-- How can I fill out my ballot correctly, to make sure it counts?
+- How can I fill out my ballot correctly to make sure it counts?

-- If you’re a Junior, III, IV, etc., use a generational suffix if you’re registered at the same address with an elder or younger voter who shares your name.
+If you’re a Junior, III, IV, etc., use a generational suffix if you’re registered at the same address with an elder or younger voter who shares your name.
 For example: If Hank Williams, Jr. and Hank Williams III both live at 123 Rowdy Friends Road, both Junior and his son need to add their respective generational suffixes to their names on their mail-in ballots; simply listing themselves as “Hank Williams” will leave election officials confused and their ballots disqualified.